SinghNavnoor/Classification_prediction_of_income/README.md

 ![workclass_maritalStatus_Hours_worked](https://user-images.githubusercontent.com/86537623/209460551-23907385-ae6c-4abc-b80b-718649285533.png)
 - Men worked more than women in every Marital Status and Working class.
 - The dataset does not take into account the number of hours an individual spent taking care of their family.
-If that was the case then data would have been skewed towards women.

 ## Machine Learning Models
 #### Clustering was done on the numerical columns to see if the model would find any interesting aspects about the dataset.